A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Proof of Theorem C

 We suppose $T\nu(p)=-\nu(p)$.
-Then $T$ must be the $180^\circ$-rotation about the co-normal line $l_2$.
-However, in this case, $T$ maps a point $f(u,w)$ satisfying $u,w>0$ to the point $f(u',w')$ satisfying $u'<0$ and $w'>0$ because cuspidal cross caps have self-intersections), but it never happens since the sign of the Gaussian curvature changes sign along the $w$-axis (cf. \cite[Corollary 1.16]{HNUY}).
+Then $T$ must be the $180^\circ$-rotation about the co-normal line.
+However, in this case, $T$ maps a point $f(u,w)$ satisfying $u,w>0$ to the point $f(u',w')$ satisfying $u'<0$ and $w'>0$ (because cuspidal cross caps have self-intersections), but it never happens since the sign of the Gaussian curvature changes sign along the $w$-axis (cf. \cite[Proposition 4]{HNUY}).
 So we have $T\nu(p)=\nu(p)$, and $T$ is the reflection with respect to the normal plane.

-Thus (1) and (2) for cuspidal cross cap singular points are obtained. \end{proof}
+Finally, we discuss the self-intersections of $f$.
+For the case of standard cuspidal cross cap $f_{CW}$ (cf. \eqref{eq:std}), the map $\tau:v \mapsto f_{CW}(0,v)$ parametrizes the set of self-intersections.
+Since $f$ is right-left equivalent to $f_{CW}$, $f$ has a parametrization of the set of its self-intersections satisfying the assumption of Lemma~\ref{lem:C}.
+So each point of the image of the set of self-intersections is fixed by~$T$, and (2) for cuspidal cross caps is obtained. \end{proof}